Fighters Forged through Multi-Day Gauntlet

 |0

-This work, Fighters Forged through Multi-Day Gauntlet [Image 3 of 3], by SGT Austyn Aagaard, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fighters Forged through Multi-Day Gauntlet, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.